Skip to main content

 Adding a new Pay Item Tax Rate

-To create a new Pay Item Tax Rate, first highlight the Pay Item you would like to add a tax rate for, then click on Tax Rates followed by the Insert icon βž•.
+To create a new Pay Item Tax Rate, first highlight the Pay Item you would like to add a tax rate for, then click on Tax Rates followed by the Insert icon โž•.

-• Amount from: Enter the starting amount from which this FSS percentage rate applies.
+• Amount from: enter the starting amount from which this FSS percentage rate applies.

-• Amount to: Enter the amount to which this FSS percentage rate applies.
+• Amount to: enter the amount to which this FSS percentage rate applies.

-• Percentage subject to FSS: Enter the FSS percentage rate.
+• โ€‹Percentage subject to FSS: enter the FSS percentage rate.

 Pay Items for Expense Requests